shadowspawn/nvh/README.md

     npm install -g @shadowspawn/nvh
     nvh help

-The `nvh` command installs node to `/usr/local` by default, but you may override this location by defining `NVH_PREFIX` (see [environment variables](#optional-environment-variables)).
-The downloads are written to subdirectory `nvh/versions`.
+`nvh` installs node to `/usr/local` by default, but you may change this location by defining `NVH_PREFIX` (see [environment variables](#optional-environment-variables)).
+The downloads are written to a stash in subdirectory `nvh/versions`.

 One way to bootstrap an install if `npm` is not yet available:

     git clone git@github.com:JohnRGee/nvh.git
     ./nvh/bin/nvh lts
     # Now node and npm are available
-    npm install -g @shadowspawn/nvh
-    nvh help

 ## Installing Node Versions

 Simply execute `nvh <version>` to download and install a version of `node`.
-If `<version>` has already been downloaded, `nvh` will install from its cache.
+If `<version>` has already been downloaded, `nvh` will install from its stash.

     nvh 4.9.1
-    nvh 6.14.3
+    nvh lts

 Execute `nvh` on its own to view your downloaded versions.
 Use the up and down arrow keys to navigate and press enter or the right arrow key to select.
 Use `q` to exit the selection screen without installing.
 If you like vim key bindings during the selection of node versions, you can use `j` and `k` to navigate up or down without using arrows.

     $ nvh

-      0.8.14
+      node/v4.9.1
-    ο 0.8.17
+    ο node/v6.14.3
-      0.9.6
+      node/v8.11.3

+## Specifying Node Versions

+There are a variety of ways of specifying the target node version for `nvh` commands.
+Most commands use the latest matching version, and the `ls-remote` command lists multiple matching versions.

+Numeric version numbers can be complete or incomplete, with an optional leading `v`.

+- `4.9.1`
+- `8`: 8.x.y versions
+- `v6.1`: 6.1.x versions

+There are labels for two especially useful versions:

-Install the latest official release:
+- `lts`: latest Long Term Support official release

-    nvh latest

-Install the latest LTS official release:
+- `latest`: latest official release

-    nvh lts

-Install by codename or partial version number:

-    nvh carbon
-    nvh 8
+There is support for release streams:

+- `argon`, `boron`, `carbon`: codename for LTS release stream
+- `v6.x`, `7.x`: major version number release stream

+The last form is for specifying other releases available using the name of the download folder followed by the complete or incomplete version. (`lts` and release streams are not available, but the other conveniences are.)

+- `chakracore-release/latest`
+- `nightly/10`
+- `test/v11.0.0-test20180528`
+- `rc/v10.0.0-rc.1`

-## Using Node Without Installing
+## Using Node Versions Without Reinstalling

-When running multiple versions of `node`, you can target a downloaded version directly by asking `nvh` for the path:
+There are two commands for working directly with your downloaded versions of node, without reinstalling.

+You can show the path to the downloaded version:

-    $ nvh which 0.9.4
+    $ nvh which 6.14.3
-    /usr/local/nvh/versions/0.9.4/bin/node
+    /usr/local/nvh/versions/6.14.3/bin/node

 Or run a downloaded `node` version with the `nvh run` command: